MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 1. Drag a sizing handle until the image is the right size.

-Normally, the **Image** editor crops or enlarges an image when you resize it by moving a sizing handle.
-If you hold down the **Shift** key as you move a sizing handle, the **Image** editor shrinks or stretches the image.
+Normally, the **Image Editor** crops or enlarges an image when you resize it by moving a sizing handle.
+If you hold down the **Shift** key as you move a sizing handle, the **Image Editor** shrinks or stretches the image.

 ### To shrink or stretch an entire image